acheeseye/ai-playing-checkers/README.md

 ### Version 6.4

 - With version 6.3, some network plays were very questionable and seemed like it did not consider piece count what-so-ever.
-- [x] TODO: I will provide all games of NN20 (best performing) of GEN9 for replay purposes.
+- I will provide all games of NN20 (best performing) of GEN9 for replay purposes.
   - This is located in `previous_gen_folder` folder.
 - Voiding `MAIN_STATE::PLAY_CHECKERS` because of interactivity with modified `min_max_search`.
 - `min_max_search` now takes `NeuralNetwork_PERF` as an additional parameter and calculates each "leaf board" (at the end of the ply).